 The American grocery market quickly became more competitive than ever.
 With that, independent grocers are searching for ways to set their store’s experience apart as they face off against national chains and even online giants like Amazon.
 Following these four tips can help small grocery stores thrive during this challenging time.

 If you’re a local, independent grocer, you have a built-in advantage.
-As a business that’s specific to one community or neighborhood, you have the benefit of catering your product line and messaging to the people who are most likely to come to your store.
-Take local flavors, preferences and shopping habits into account when stocking your shelves to create a personalized experience for your customers.
+Because you are a business that serves a small community, you have the ability to choose product lines and messaging that appeal to your specific customer base.
+A few things to consider as you select your inventory are flavor preferences and shopping behaviors to create a personalized experience for your customers.

-Another area in which independent stores can differentiate themselves from chain grocers is the store layout.
+Store layout is another way independent stores can differentiate themselves from chain grocers.
 Shoppers spend over 53 hours in the grocery store every year, making it essential for your store’s layout to maximize the shopping experience for in-person shoppers.
 Traditionally, the layout includes placing produce and meats along the perimeter and dry goods in the middle.
 This format works for stores in which shoppers buy all of their groceries for the week in one trip.
-However, if you have a specialized store that focuses on a niche, you can cater your layout to call attention to your most popular products and make it as convenient as possible for customers.
+However, you can adjust your store layout to call attention to the popular products that your store specializes in.
+This gives you an opportunity to make those products more convenient for customers.

 As you know, if you’re not careful, this is where you can bleed money.
 Having excess product on hand that you can’t sell or that goes bad before you can put it out is simply a waste of capital.
 The simple answer to your product display challenges is the SpaceGrid II pusher systems from Retail Space Solutions.
 These rugged and dependable display solutions are designed to maximize facings with a grid-mounting system that efficiently utilizes shelf space.